JoakimPetersson/PyrkovBot/README.md

 PyrkovBot
 =====
 A fun little IRC bot that uses markov chains to create messages based on user history.
+The name comes from a mix of Python and Markov.

 Commands
 ---